Writer’s Note: I’ve said inheritance 11 times.

 I don’t think anyone would deny those slaves compensation for their free labor, pain and loss if they all were alive today.
 Fortunately, they bore children who grew up and had children of their own and so forth.
 So if anything is owed, it is owed to those who share the same blood of those slaves.
 That’s how an inheritance works in film, right?
 If someone in the family, like a king or queen dies, the throne goes to the next of kin.

 Next of kin refers to a person’s closest living blood relative.
-The next of kin relationship is important in determining inheritance rights if a person dies without a will and has no spouse and/or children.
-State law in the United States establishes next of kin relationships and inheritance priorities.
+The next-of-kin relationship is important in determining inheritance rights if a person dies without a will and has no spouse and/or children.

 I think one of the complicated parts would be identifying who were slaves back then and finding the perpetrators, assuming the blame isn’t all the government, then tracking down surviving relatives.
 That’ll be the most challenging parts to this I feel.